Talchemist401/talchemist401.github.io/_pages/jdexample.md

-# Founding Staff Data Scientist – Build AI That Transforms Hiring
+# Founding Staff Data Scientist – AI Talent Transformation

 ## Why Talchemist Exists

+Simon Sinek’s *Start with Why* reminds us that the most successful companies don’t just build products—they solve fundamental problems by starting with a clear **why**.

-Recruiting is broken.
+**Here’s our why: Recruiting is broken.**

 Every hiring process starts with assumptions, early searches, and generic outreach—yet the real insights emerge later in the process.
 The hiring panel learns exactly what the perfect candidate looks like, but those insights never feed back into sourcing, outreach, or interview structures.

-The result?
-A static process in a dynamic world.
+**The result?
+A static process in a dynamic world.**

 Talchemist was built to fix this.
 Our **Recursive Recruiting™ engine** continuously refines hiring by capturing insights at every step.
 Instead of starting from scratch each time, our AI-driven approach ensures that every interaction makes the next one better.